Philippines’ Drug War (2016 – )

 The police told Maria and her family to leave their house.
 She heard Sison plead for his life.
 And then she heard the gunshots.

-Sison is one of more than 2,500 people to have been killed between July 1 and September 5 during President Duterte’s bloody war on drugs, which as a death rate of about 38 people per day.
+Sison is one of more than 2,500 people to have been killed between July 1 and September 5, 2016 during President Duterte’s bloody war on drugs, which has a death rate of about 38 people per day.

 His death is also one of a growing number killings during police operations in which witness reports contradict police versions of events.